 - Georg Seifert showed samples of his many typeface designs and fonts in progress.

-- Verena Gerlach shined light on Sister Corita.
+- Verena Gerlach shined a light on Sister Corita.

 - Jan Gerner gave a sneak preview into his delicious Latin–Arabic degree project typeface.